Transversely projective structures on smooth foliations on surfaces: Fibrations

 \subsection{Proof of Theorem \ref{T: fibration in Kahler is transversely projective}}

 Aiming at a contradiction, let us assume that the orbifold base of $f$ is bad.
-We will keep the notation of the proof of Lemma \ref{L:euler zero}.
+We will keep the notation of the proof of Lemma \ref{L: Euler zero}.
 Moreover, in the case $f$ has two multiple fibers we can assume, without loss of generalities, that the multiplicities of the fibers are relatively prime.

 Let $\iota: L \rightarrow X$ be the inclusion of the general fiber $L$ of $f$.
 According to Deligne's invariant subspace theorem, see for instance \cite[Theorem 16.2]{zbMATH01927232}, the image of $\iota^*: H^1(X, \C) \rightarrow H^1(L, \C)$ is the subspace invariant by the monodromy representation of the local system $R^1f_* \C$ defined on $B^\circ$.
-Because it is trivial, we conclude that $\iota^*$ is surjective.
+Because it is trivial (see proof of Lemma \ref{L: Euler zero}), we conclude that $\iota^*$ is surjective.
 Furthermore, $\iota^*$ defines a morphism of Hodge structures.
 Hence we get a surjective morphism

 Because $L$ is of genus one, we have a nowhere vanishing $1$-form $\omega_L \in H^0(L, \Omega^1_L)$.